WHO I AM

 Squadron Leader Norman Rose was the Boss of my local Air Experience Flight at RAF Woodvale in the mid-to-late 1970's.
 He led a a crew of World War Two RAF pilots, some of whom had flown Spitfires, Hurricanes and Typhoons, others Mosquitos, Lancasters and Stirlings, all of whom we revered as living Gods.

-In my world of domestic child violence, there was no place safer than a vintage airplane over a freezing sea with a geriatric RAF pilot.
-Those pilots volunteered their time to fly air cadets in Chipmunks at weekends, and this needed Staff Cadets (me and a dozen or so others trained to rotate kids through aircraft flights at lovely RAF Woodvale).
-It was the only place my stepfather couldn't reach me and I revelled in every second of it.
-I still have my logbook, almost half a century on.
+Those pilots volunteered their time to fly air cadets in Chipmunks at weekends, and this needed Staff Cadets (me and a dozen or so others trained to rotate kids through aircraft flights at RAF Woodvale).
+From my world of domestic child abuse, there was no place safer than a vintage airplane over a freezing sea with a geriatric RAF pilot.
+It was the only place my stepfather couldn't reach me and I reveled in every second of it.
+I still have my flying logbook, almost half a century on.

 STEPHEN RILEY